How to Travel With Children: 20 Practical Tips That Actually Work

 5. Choose Red Eye Flights:

 Schedule Flights Strategically; consider scheduling your flights during times when your child is most likely to nap or sleep.
 Red-eye flights or flights during naptime can be a good choice.
+This is particularly important when travelling on long haul flights that are over 12 hours in duration, like EK241 Dubai to Toronto, or EK409 Melbourne to Dubai.

 6. Explain the Process:

-7. Ear Pressure:
+7. Help With Ear Pressure:

-8. Dress Comfortably:
+8. Dress Children Comfortably:

 9. Seat Belts and Rules: